Solar Jetman: Reception

 The game received positive reviews from critics upon release, despite the poor sales of the NES version.
 Reviewers of Mean Machines praised the game's playability and gameplay, stating that it was "second-to-none" and the different gravity pulls of each planet provided "unique challenges".
 Richard Leadbetter of Computer and Video Games similarly praised the gameplay, comparing it to that of Thrust.
 Leadbetter found the gameplay challenging and stated that the addition of power-ups boosts the game's playability.
 Steve Jarrett of Total! asserted that the gameplay was simplistic but addictive as exploration of the game's twelve planets would "set the player at it for weeks".

 The graphics and sound were also praised.
-Reviewers of Mean Machines stated that the graphics were "simply brilliant" and presented an "artistic accomplishment", whereas the sound was similarity "excellent".
+Reviewers of Mean Machines stated that the graphics were "simply brilliant" and presented an "artistic accomplishment", whereas the sound was similarly "excellent".
 Leadbetter stated that the sound and graphics were "functional" rather than outstanding, despite stating that the graphics appeared "fast and smooth".
 Jarrett regarded the graphics as simple but "dead smooth" in appearance, also praising the smooth animation of the enemies and the movement of the player's ship.
 Jarrett also praised the sound, heralding the soundtrack as "eerie" yet "great".
 The game's playability and replay value were praised by a reviewer of Mean Machines, stating that the number of levels and items will last a "couple of months".
 Jarrett similarly stated that the game's twelve levels provide good replay value due to the game's difficulty.